schirmer-lab/metagear/docs/_workflows/index.md

 permalink: /workflows/
 ---

-# Workflows
+# Workflows Overview
+{: .fs-9 .no_toc }

 MetaGEAR provides several specialized workflows for metagenomic analysis.
+{: .fs-6 .fw-300 }

 Each workflow is designed for specific analysis goals and can be used independently or in combination.
+Choose the workflows that match your analysis needs, or follow the recommended order for comprehensive analysis.

+---

 <!-- ## Available Workflows -->